 This type of inverter is almost always a square wave inverter.
 Square wave inverters produce a signal that is the same level as a normal wall power signal but it's not quite the same shape.
 This is fine for most lower-power electronics.

-This is not the type of inverter that you would want to use for a DIY powerwall.
-For a DIY powerwall, you are going to need a pure sine wave inverter.
+This is not the type of inverter that you would want to use for a DIY powerwall, you are going to need a pure sine wave inverter.

 There does exist a category of inverter between a low-power auxiliary inverter and a high-power pure sine wave inverter.
 That would be the high-power square wave inverter.
 The problem with those is that just about anything that needs a high amount of power will also need to run on a pure sine wave.